Historical buildings and structures of Yarmouth, Maine: Baker Street

-Baker Street, near the Baptist Meeting House, connects Church and Cumberland Streets.
+Baker Street, near the North Yarmouth and Freeport Baptist Meetinghouse, connects Church and Cumberland Streets.

 Number 22, a cape with a central chimney, is believed to have been moved from near 233 West Main Street.
 It was on its current site by 1859.

 Number 40 dates to 1850.
 It is the former home of John L. Lovell.

 Number 45 was moved from the corner of Main and East Elm around 1890.
 It was built at its original home in 1825.

 Center Street

 Center Street is off the southern side of Main Street and connects to Cumberland Street.
 It was formerly known as Woodbury's Lane.

 Another barber shop, Larry's, stood on Center Street.

 20 Center Street is the home of Winslow Station, which served as the town's only fire station from 1953 until the mid-1990s.
 It was used by the fire department until 2004.
 The building, which was constructed in 1930, is dedicated to Carl Henry Winslow, who was the fire chief for seventeen of the forty-four years he was in its ranks.

 32 Center Street, a brick side-hall Greek Revival, was the home of Captain Samuel Baker circa 1850.

 The circa-1785 home of Dr. Ammi Ruhamah Mitchell stands at 33 Center Street.

+Charles W. Jordan lived at 45 Center Street, while 65 Center Street was the home of Edward H. Smith.

 Church Street

-Formerly known as Baptist Street, Church Street runs between West Elm Street and Hillside Street, ending at the Baptist Meeting House.
+Formerly known as Baptist Street, Church Street runs between West Elm Street and Hillside Street, ending across from the Baptist Meetinghouse.

 Cumberland Street

 Cumberland Street runs between South Street and Hillside Street, crossing West Elm Street en route.

-Captain Joseph Bucknam lived at 3 Cumberland Street, a home built by Jeremiah Loring in 1848.
+Captain Joseph Bucknam lived at 3 Cumberland Street, a home built by Jeremiah Loring in 1847.

 A Catholic church was built on Cumberland Street in 1879.
 The location was chosen out of fear that it would be vandalized if it was built on Main Street, for Yarmouth was a predominantly Protestant town at the time.
 The structure still stands as a private home, having moved to 73–75 Cumberland Street, but it is turned sideways to the street.